mcoblenz/Obsidian/user_guide/source/getting_started.rst

 Clients
 ---------
+The most convenient way to build and run a client is via the VSCode extension.
+However, if you need to do it manually (perhaps for debugging purposes), you can follow these steps.

 To build a client, pass --build-client to the compiler.
 The compiler will generate a directory that contains a build.gradle file.
 To run the client: